Anna's Weekly Update

 Every week hundreds of my constituents call and write to me to express their concerns, share their passions and ask questions regarding legislation and policies.
 I actually read every communication and every constituent receives a personal response to their specific questions and comments.

-- 269 constitutions wrote to me in support of renewable energy.
+- 961 constitutions wrote to me to express their support for net neutrality.

-- 120 constituents wrote to me in support of net neutrality.
+- 758 constituents wrote to me in opposition of the GOP Tax Plan.

-- 110 constituents wrote to me in opposition of H.R.
-620, the ADA Education and Reform Act.
+- 580 constituents wrote to me in opposition of the President shrinking the national monuments in Utah.